 Artist Spotlight: Chen Taoz

-*photo above: Bulbi Table Light Fixture with Chen Taoz by photographer Yaniv Gabay
+*photo on right: Bulbi Table Light Fixture with Chen Taoz by photographer Yaniv Gabay

 What was your creative journey that has brought you to where you are today?

 Art and design have always been a passion of mine, and since I was a child, I was painting, sculpting and seeking specific aesthetics in my everyday life.
 My older brother studied graphic design and that’s how I was exposed to the art and design academic world and started exploring it.
 I took a variety of classes in art, design, and architecture, and I felt early on that my biggest passion was industrial design.
 When I founded my studio, I created my first line of products which included light fixtures and decor items.
 I’m especially attracted to lighting design because I know that lighting has a lot of meaning and impact on people: on how they feel, think, live.
 It affects all the other designs in the space and how people see and feel them.
 Light is a kind of material that I design in addition to the tangible materials that I shape and sculpt.

 What are you working on now?

 Many exhibitions I planned to take part in have been postponed due to the crisis, so I’m looking forward to the re-opening of international art and design events.
 In the meantime, I show my work at local galleries, and I’m planning a solo exhibition.
 I am also working on a new lighting collection in collaboration with the weaving artist Ziva Epstein.

 How has the COVID-19 crisis affected your creative life and your relationship to your work?